top of page

 • Exploring research gaps and priorities

-Call For Abstracts - due June 28, 2024
+Call For Posters - Abstracts are due by September 18, 2024

 • Foundation models (FM), especially as they relate to building FMs, methods for benchmarking, maintaining, extending, data formats, and related considerations